 - CC 306M: Introduction to Medical and Scientific Terminology

 In order to participate in the Directed Observation Program as required in the prerequisites, students must attend one of the following meetings:

-The program application packet can be found on the ATEP Website.
+The program application packet can be found on the ATP Website.

 Degree plans and Four-Year Guides: